Updated on 2024-06-27 GMT+08:00

 Authorized Address/Segment

-• Enter one IPv4 address or address segment at a time.
+• Enter one IPv4 address or range in each line.

-• The entered IPv4 address or address segment must be valid and cannot be one starting with 0 except 0.0.0.0/0.
-If you add 0.0.0.0/0, any IP address within this VPC will be authorized for accessing the file system.
-Class D and class E IP addresses are not supported.
-Therefore, do not enter an IP address or address segment starting with any number ranging from 224 to 255, for example 224.0.0.1 or 255.255.255.255.
-IP addresses or address segments starting with 127 are also not supported.
-If an invalid IP address or address segment is used, the access rule may fail to be added or the added access rule cannot take effect.
+• Enter a valid IPv4 address or range that is not starting with 0 except 0.0.0.0/0.
+If you add 0.0.0.0/0, any IP address within this VPC will be authorized to access the file system.
+Do not enter an IP address or IP address range starting with any number ranging from 224 to 255, for example 224.0.0.1 or 255.255.255.255, because class D and class E IP addresses are not supported.
+IP addresses starting with 127 are also not supported.
+If you enter an invalid IP address or IP address range, the authorization may fail to be added, or the added authorization does not work.

 Read-Write Permission